 Sweden resumes aid to UN agency for Palestinians

+Sweden resumes aid to UNRWA as Israel steps up Gaza attacks

 First payment of $20m to be disbursed after Sweden gets assurances of the UNRWA’s checks on spending and personnel.